 More than 4,000 species of saltwater fish are thought to inhabit the world’s coral reefs.
-Reefs occupy less than 1% of ocean surface area, but provide the habitat for more than a quarter of all saltwater fish species.
+Reefs occupy less than 1% of ocean surface area but provide the habitat for more than a quarter of all species.

-In the home aquarium, saltwater fish add color, flash and personality to any tank.
-Selecting the best fish for your marine aquarium is a decision based on a couple of important factors:
+In the home aquarium, saltwater fish add color, flash, and personality to any tank.
+Selecting the best fish for your tank is a decision based on a couple of important factors:

 - How new your tank is—fish suited for the living conditions of a newly set up marine aquarium are called starter fish.
 Suitable starter fish should be hardy, vibrant and peaceful.

 - Do you have coral?
 Many species nip at or even eat coral you would commonly keep in your aquarium.
 If you plan to keep corals with your fish, you will have to limit your choices to reef safe fish

 - Compatibility with other species—As a general rule, most big fish will eat almost any smaller fish that will fit inside its mouth.
 But even similarly sized saltwater fish may not be compatible.
 Check out this compatibility chart to see if the fish you are thinking about are compatible with each other.